TVageesan/camera_ws/README.md

 ## v4l2_camera
 A ROS2 Camera driver package.
 [Look here for repo](https://github.com/tier4/ros2_v4l2_camera/tree/galactic)

 [This article](https://medium.com/swlh/raspberry-pi-ros-2-camera-eef8f8b94304) details how to build and run this package.
 It focuses on Raspberry Pi OS with the Raspberry Pi Camera Module V2 but should generalise for most systems.
+I have already compiled the command lines to run in the following sections so you don't have to view the article unless you are curious.

 ### Install & Run Camera Driver
 Inside workspace run: